chengkuangan/pgwdemo/README.md

 ### Import Grafana Dashboard

-1. Once the Grafana is deployed and running, proceed to login the Grafana.
+1. Once the Service Mesh Grafana is deployed and running, proceed to login the Grafana using the existing OpenShift user.

 2. Create the data source for Prometheus if not already present.
+(Should be pre-created by SM installation)

 3. Import the sample dashboard from the following file in the cloned project on your local PC.
 ```
-templates/grafana/grafanadashboard_payment_gateway_overview_sm.json
+templates/grafana/payment-gateway-overview-sm.json
+templates/grafana/strimzi-all-in-one-sm.json
 ```

 ![Payment Gateway Grafana Dashboard](images/payment_gateway_grafana_dashboard.png)